-My goal in serving on the foundation board since its inception is to encourage others to consider Cheyenne County as one of their heirs, thereby making a perpetual investment in the future of their community.
+My goal in serving on the foundation board, since its inception, is to encourage others to consider Cheyenne County as one of their heirs, thereby making a perpetual investment in the future of their community.

 I was approached about being on the foundation board, and the timing and the situation seemed right for me.
-I believe we all have qualities to contribute back to our communities, and this is an opportunity for me to do so.
+I believe we all the qualities to contribute back to our communities, and this is an opportunity for me to do so.

-Over the years, I have enjoyed being a part of the Community Foundation, and watching it grow from the original vision.
-Together we have built community endowments, addressed needs though grant making, including scholarships; and provided leadership on key issues.
+I have enjoyed being a part of the Community Foundation, and watching it grow from the original vision.
+Together we have built community endowments, addressed needs through grantmaking, including scholarships; and provided leadership on key issues.
 I encourage others to be part of this vision.

 We are fortunate to have CCKCF in place to make life in Cheyenne County even better.
 My goal as a board member is to promote our community for future residents to enjoy.